pgroonga/pgroonga.github.io/reference/streaming-replication.md

 -- (1 row)
 ```

-You can also search data inserted on master after `pg_basebackup`.
+You can also search data inserted on primary after `pg_basebackup`.

-Master:
+Primary:

 ```sql
 INSERT INTO entries VALUES ('PostgreSQL 9.6 and replication', 'PostgreSQL supports generic WAL since 9.6.
 It is required for replication for PGroonga.');
 ```

-Slave1:
+Standby1:

 ```sql
 SELECT title FROM entries WHERE title %% 'replication';